MoonlightCapital/MoonlightBot-docs/admin-commands/create-muterole.md

 ### **Usage**

 ```
-/create-muterole [rolename]
+/create-muterole [role]
 ```

 ### **Required permissions**

 This command's level is 100 by default.\
-The bot needs **Read Messages, Send Messages, Manage Roles **permissions in order to be able to execute this command.
+The bot needs **Read Messages, Send Messages, Manage Roles** permissions in order to be able to execute this command.
 It additionally requires permission to **Read Messages** and **Manage Permissions** in the channels where you want the mute to be effective in.